abmjunaed/Refactoring-Summary/readme.md

 ### 6. Shotgun Surgery
 When every time you make a kind of change, you have to make a lot of little changes to a lot of different classes.
 ### 7. Feature Envy
-A method that seems more interested in a class other than the one it actually is in.
+A method that seems more interested in another class other than the one it actually is in.
 ### 8. Data Clumps
 Bunches of data(fields, parameters...) that hang around together.
 ### 9. Primitive Obsession